SerhanMiah/FlaskSQL-JobBoard/README.md

 ### Phase 1 - (Planning):

 By using LucidChart, simply another tool for planning like Excalidraw but specifically for detailing Entity Relationships.
-The above is showing how I would link OneToMany and ManytoMany relationship between the user, venue, category, review and join apps and models.
+The above is showing how I would link OneToMany and ManytoMany relationship between the user, jobs, applications,  models.
 Throughout my planning, I used Git and GitHub for version control and decided that since I am working on this solo it would be good practice to work on branches and add, commit and push changes regularly.
 During the project, I created a Trello with a completed task list.
 To ensure that I focus on one task at a time and to make sure that I complete the work.
 By creating a to-do list I was able to keep on top of the project.